Actindo-AG/Documentation/OfferCookbook/03_OfferFromProductSpecificChannel.md

 Within a workflow, several actions are performed.
 In the following, all actions within the workflow are described in detail, specifying their function and functional settings.

-To create an offer from a *PIM* product, you must provide the *PIM* product and the connection ID of the the sales channel where the offer is going to be sold.
+To create an offer from a *PIM* product, you must provide the *PIM* product and the connection ID of the sales channel where the offer is going to be sold.
 The *PIM* product is input via the start place.
-To provide the connection ID, you can insert the corresponding value in JSON format via a static input in the *Create offer* action.
+To provide the connection ID, you can insert the corresponding value in JSON format via a static input in the *Create offer from PIM product* action.

-In comparison to the previous use case (Basic offer from product workflow), this workflow is simpler but also more "rigid", as it can only create offers for the defined connection.
+In contrast to the use case [Create an offer from a product workflow in any sales channel](./02_OfferFromProductAnyChannel.md), this workflow is simpler but also more rigid, as it can only create offers for the defined connection.

-For detailed information on how to manage a workflow, see [Manage a workflow](../ActindoWorkFlow/Operation/01_ManageWorkflows.md).
+For detailed information on how to build a workflow, see [Manage a workflow](../ActindoWorkFlow/Operation/01_ManageWorkflows.md).

 For detailed information on how to insert a static input, see [Insert a static input](../ActindoWorkFlow/Operation/to-be-completed).